PoCc001/Open-Roots/README.md

 ## Note
 This library assumes that the *double* datatype in C/C++ is 64 Bit wide.
 Also, a *double* must fit into an *unsigned long long*.
-The Java and C/C++ version of Open-Roots is licensed under the Boost Software License v1.0.
+The Java and C/C++ version of Open-Roots, as well as the benchmark programs, are licensed under the Boost Software License v1.0.
 The assembly version however is licensed under the MIT license.

 ## API